it-at-m/digiwf-core/digiwf-integrations/digiwf-cosys-integration/README.md

 and [`digiwf-cosys-integration-starter`](https://github.com/it-at-m/digiwf-core/tree/dev/digiwf-integrations/digiwf-cosys-integration/digiwf-cosys-integration-starter)
 modules and add your own `@Beans` or override the provided `@Beans`.

-You can use the following configurations for the DigiWF Cosys integration:
+You can use the following configurations for the DigiWF CoSys integration:

 | Property                                               | Description                                                            |
 |--------------------------------------------------------|------------------------------------------------------------------------|